Rayzware/rayz/rayz/doNOT README.txt

-Made by moon3r and untoffi
+Made by moon3r and liltreyka
 ,------.   ,---.,--.   ,--.,-------.
 |  .--. ' /  O  \\  `.'  / `--.   /
 |  '--'.'|  .-.  |'.    /    /   /